brrkrmn/nextgen-global-content-pipeline/README.md

 - pulling videos from a Vimeo folder,
 - creating ElevenLabs dubbing projects for given videos,
 - rendering/exporting finalized dubs, and
-- tracking everything in local JSON files.
+- tracking everything in local JSON files
+- updating Google Sheet docs for collaboration

 ---